 - Having a parent with diabetes, with diabetes in two or more generations.

 MODY is very rare compared with Type 1 and Type 2 diabetes – experts estimate that only 1–2% of people with diabetes (20-40,000 people) in the UK have it.
 But because MODY is so rare, doctors may not be aware of it, so it’s estimated that about 90% of people with it are mistakenly diagnosed with Type 1 or Type 2 diabetes at first.

 The most common types of MODY are:

 - HNF1-alpha.
-This gene causes about 70% of cases of MODY.
+This gene causes about 70 per cent of cases of MODY.
 It causes diabetes by lowering the amount of insulin made by the pancreas.
-Diabetes usually develops in adolescence or early twenties, and people with HNF1-alpha MODY generally don’t need to take insulin, they can be treated with small doses of a group of tablets called sulphonylureas (often used in Type 2 diabetes).
+Diabetes usually develops in adolescence or early twenties, and people with HNF1-alpha MODY generally don’t need to take insulin: they can be treated with small doses of a group of tablets called sulphonylureas (often used in Type 2 diabetes).